Humphrey Stafford, 1st Duke of Buckingham: Estates

 The centrepiece of Stafford's estates, and his own caput, was Stafford Castle.
 Here he maintained a permanent staff of at least forty people, as well as a large stable, and it was especially well-placed for recruiting retainers in the Welsh Marches, Staffordshire, and Cheshire.
 He also had manor houses at Writtle and Maxstoke, which he had purchased as part of most of the estates of John, Lord Clinton.
 Writtle was particularly favoured by the Earl, and they were both useful when the royal court was in Coventry.
 Likewise, he made his base at Tonbridge Castle when he was acting as Warden of the Cinque Ports or on commission in Kent.
-His Marcher castles—Caus, Hay, Huntingdon, and Bronllys—had, by the 1450s, generally fallen into disrepair, and his other border castles, such as Brecon and Newport, he rarely used.
+His Marcher castles—Caus, Hay, Huntington, and Bronllys—had, by the 1450s, generally fallen into disrepair, and his other border castles, such as Brecon and Newport, he rarely used.
 Stafford's Thornbury manor was convenient for Bristol and was a stopping point to and from London.

 Stafford's mother's death in 1438 transformed his fiscal position.
 He now received the remainder of his father's estates—worth about £1,500—and his mother's half of the de Bohun inheritance, which was worth another £1,200.
 The latter also included the earldom of Buckingham, worth £1,000 on its own; Stafford had become one of the greatest landowners in England overnight.
 "His landed resources matched his titles", explained Albert Compton-Reves, scattered as they were throughout England, Wales and Ireland, with only the King and Richard, Duke of York wealthier.
 One assessment of his estates suggests that, by the late 1440s, his income was over £5,000 per annum, and K. B. McFarlane estimated Stafford's total potential income from land to have been £6,300 gross annually, at its peak between 1447 and 1448.
 On the other hand, the actual yield may have been lower; around £3,700: rents, for example, were often difficult to collect.
 Even a lord of the status of Richard Neville, Earl of Warwick, owed Stafford over £100 in unpaid rent for the manor of Drayton Bassett in 1458.
 In the 1440s and 1450s, Stafford's Welsh estates were particularly notable for both their rent arrears and public disorder.
 Further—and like most nobles of the period—he substantially overspent, possibly, says Harriss, by as much as £300 a year.
 His treasurer, William Wistowe, when rendering his accounts for the years 1452–1453, noted that Stafford was owed £730 by his reckoning, some debts being 20 years old.
 Despite this, says Woolgar, "there [is] no suggestion that [Stafford] found it difficult to obtain cash or goods".